 We pursue criminals for the financial benefit they have made from their crimes and assist overseas jurisdictions with their investigations into serious and complex fraud, bribery and corruption cases.

 We are unusual in the UK in that we both investigate and prosecute our cases.
-We were set up this way because these our cases are complicated and lawyers and investigators need to work together from the beginning.
+We were set up this way because our cases are complicated and lawyers and investigators need to work together from the beginning.

 The SFO was created and given its powers under the Criminal Justice Act 1987 and was established in 1988.
 Read more about our history and powers here.